Alien vs. Predator Central logo

 Xenomorph Prime from Aliens: Female War

 The second human expedition to Xenomorph Prime occurred in Aliens: Female War, after the events of Nightmare Asylum.
 The goal of the mission was to acquire the Alien Queen Mother and bring her to Earth.
-The Alien infestation on Earth would then subjugate under her and move to one specific location where they would be vulnerable to nuclear weapons.
+The Alien infestation on Earth would then be subjugated under her and move to one specific location where they would be vulnerable to nuclear weapons.
 Leading the mission was an android version of Ellen Ripley with the help of Wilks, Billie, and some mercenaries.
 The Xenomorph Prime depicted in the comic was a barren wasteland, with giant egg-like hives and no other lifeforms but the Xenomorphs.
 The mission was a success and the Queen Mother was removed from the planet, resulting in the liberation of Earth from the Aliens.

 Xenomorph Prime in Aliens: Genocide

-Aliens: Harvest mission to the Alien Hiveworld
+Aliens: Harvest Mission to the Alien Hiveworld

 Alien Homeworld in Aliens: Harvest

 The fourth human mission to Xenomorph Prime was much smaller in scope than the last ones.
 This time, Dr. Stan Mayakovsky needed some royal jelly for his personal addiction.
 Accompanying Mayakovsky was Norbert, a robot Alien.
-Ultimately, Mayakovsky dies on the planet but some humans accompanying him are able to escape.
+Ultimately, Mayakovsky died on the planet but some humans accompanying him were able to escape.
 The Alien homeworld depicted in the comic was again barren with strangely formed rocks and a desert-like landscape.
 There seem to be fewer Aliens on the planet than before, possibly a result of the Alien Civil war from Aliens: Genocide.

 The Alien Planet in Aliens vs. Predator 2010